Car mows down Times Square pedestrians for blocks, killing 1

 “People just got stunned,” said Bruno Carvalho, a student at SUNY Albany.
 “I don’t think there was actually time for screaming.”

-As Rojas ran from his wrecked vehicle, Ken Bradix, a door supervisor at Planet Hollywood, struck him to get him to stop.
-Alpha Balde, who works in the square selling sightseeing tour tickets, said he and Bradix jumped on top of Rojas and held him until police took over.

-Planet Hollywood said Bradix “selflessly and heroically took action, helping to stop the fleeing suspect.”
+“He didn’t stop,” said Asa Lowe, of Brooklyn, who was standing outside a store when he saw people scatter.
+“He just kept going.”

-The White House said President Donald Trump was informed of the situation in Times Square and would continue to be briefed as it unfolded.
+The White House said President Donald Trump was briefed about the situation.

 The apartment building where Rojas lives was cordoned off by police Thursday.
-It was unclear when Rojas, who was in custody, would get a lawyer or face formal charges in court.
+It was unclear when Rojas, who was in custody, would get a lawyer or be arraigned.

-The sidewalks in many parts of Times Square and surrounding blocks are lined with metal posts designed to prevent cars from getting onto the sidewalks and other public areas.

 Sunita Prasad and her family, visiting from Guyana, were marveling at the sights when the car came toward them.